-Virginia First Day Hikes are a great way to kick off the new year with healthy, family-friendly fun at state and county parks around the state.
-You’ll be joining people all over the country as America's State Parks host special events and guided hikes on January 1st.
+Virginia First Day Hikes are a great way to kick off the new year with healthy, family-friendly fun at parks around the state.
+People all over the country start the new year with new exercise goals.
+And on January 1st, America's State Parks support personal and family fitness with special events and guided hikes.

 Northern Virginia State Park First Day Hikes

-Some of our favorite Northern Virginia State Parks are offering guided hikes that are ideal for families, infrequent hikers, and anyone who'd like to explore a park with a group.
-Everyone is also welcome to skip the guided events and create their own first day hikes.
+Guided hikes at Northern Virginia State Parks are ideal for families, infrequent hikers, and anyone who'd like to explore a park with a group.
+Everyone is also welcome to skip the guided events and create their own First Day Hikes at Virginia State Parks.

 First Hike Fairfax at County Parks

 Will you be kicking off the new year with Virginia First Day Hikes?
-Please tell us about your first day hiking experience in the comments below.
-Thank you and happy hiking!
+Happy hiking!